 Latin America 2040: Breaking Away from Complacency- An Agenda for Resurgence a longer term vision of Latin American society and economies, within which current policy debates and actions must be anchored.
-It includes a set of multigenerational issues that must be tackled urgently in order for countries in the region to sharply reduce inequities as well as raise their economic growth rates.
+It includes a set of multi-generational issues that must be tackled urgently in order for countries in the region to sharply reduce inequities as well as raise their economic growth rates.
 Much of Latin America is mired in the middle income trap.
 This book argues that the current situation is untenable economically, socially and politically.
 At the same time, the authors believe that the region can and must aim higher and aspire to achieve much more rapid economic growth and a much faster reduction in disparities during the next three decades.
 Edited by Harinder Kohli, Claudio Loser, and Anil Sood, SAGE Publications India, 2010.

-Central Asia and the Caucasus: At the Crossroads of Eurasia in the 21st Century a book published in 2011 bringing together a series of background papers prepared for the 2010 Eurasia Emerging Markets Forum held in Thun, Switzerland.
+Central Asia and the Century a book published in 2011 bringing together a series of background papers prepared for the 2010 Eurasia Emerging Markets Forum held in Thun, Switzerland.
 Edited by Werner Hermann and Johannes F. Linn, SAGE Publications India, 2011.

 Reform of the International Monetary System: The Palais-Royal Group a book released at the 2011 Global Meeting of the Emerging Markets Forum, September 25-27 at Airlie Center, Virginia, USA, presents the report (and background papers) of the Palais-Royal Group, which was formed to evaluate the international monetary system.
 These discussions, organized by Michel Camdessus, Tommaso Padoa-Schioppa, and Alexandre Lamfalussy, propose changes that would be needed to help stabilize the international monetary system and reduce the likelihood of future failures.
 Edited by Jack Boorman and Andre Icard, SAGE Publications India, 2011.

-ASEAN Dynamism: Agricultural Transformation and Food Security 2040 a JICA study conducted by Centennial Group, assesses performance of the agricultural sector in Vietnam, Indonesia, and the Philippines during the period 1980-2011, future prospects up to 2040 and food security in these countries and in the ASEAN region.
+ASEAN Dynamism: A Food Security 2040 a JICA study conducted tural sector in Vietnam, future prospects up to a JICA study conducted by Centennial Group, assesses performance of the agricultural sector in Vietnam, Indonesia, and the Philippines during the period 1980-2011, future prospects up to 2040 and food security in these countries and in the ASEAN region.
 Analysis of the past performance and likely future scenarios was carried out with the aid of the Centennial Group's Global Growth Model after introducing several modifications to address the needs of the agricultural sector.
+Central Asia and the Caucasus: At the Crossroads of Eurasia in the 21st ASEAN Dynamism: Agricultural Transformation and PUBLICATIONS